kaisenlinux/manpages-dev/category/RemoteAdministration/tmux.md

              Command to run when locking each client.
 The default is to run lock(1) with -np.

      message-command-style style
              Set status line message command style.
+This is used for the command prompt with vi(1) keys when in command mode.
 For how to specify style, see the STYLES section.

      message-style style
              Set status line message style.
+This is used for messages and for the command prompt.
 For how to specify style, see the STYLES section.

      mouse [on | off]
              If on, tmux captures the mouse and allows mouse events to be bound as key bindings.
 See the MOUSE SUPPORT section for details.